ontimize/ontimize-boot/_pages/basics_report-on-demand.md

 </div>

-### Add Report DAOs
+### Add Preferences DAOs
-A specific DAO will be created for each of both tables in the reports system, and each of them will implement a different interface.
+A specific DAO will be created for each of both tables in the system, and each of them will implement a different interface.

 <div class="multiColumnRow">
 <div class="multiColumn jstreeloader">